U.S. Air Force installation in Los Angeles placed on lockdown

-LOS ANGELES A U.S. Air Force installation in Los Angeles was placed under a security lockdown on Tuesday afternoon, a spokeswoman said, as police said they were investigating a report of a possible suspicious person at the base.
+LOS ANGELES A U.S. Air Force installation in Los Angeles was placed under a security lockdown for more than six hours on Tuesday afternoon as police investigated a report of a suspicious person at the base.

-Los Angeles Air Force Base spokeswoman Peggy Hodge confirmed the lockdown but declined to provide further details or say what prompted the move.
+The Los Angeles Air Force Base, which serves as an administrative support post for a U.S. space and missile center in Colorado but conducts no flight operations of its own, was locked down as a precaution after security personnel received a report of suspicious activity on the base, the installation said.

-The nearby Hawthorne Police Department said in a Twitter message it was assisting in the investigation of a "possible suspicious person on base," about a mile from Los Angeles International Airport.
+The nature of the activity that prompted the alert was not specified, but the lockdown was lifted and the base was reopened at about 8 p.m. local time, once a building-to-building search found no sign of an actual threat, a base statement said.

-Hawthorne police later referred media calls regarding the incident to base officials.
+The nearby Hawthorne Police Department said in a Twitter message posted at the start of the lockdown that it was assisting in the investigation of a "possible suspicious person on base," located about a mile from Los Angeles International Airport.

-Local KTLA-TV reported the suspicious person was seen wearing a vest or backpack with wires protruding from it and possibly carrying ammunition magazines.
+Local television station KTLA-TV reported a person was seen wearing a vest or backpack with wires protruding from it and possibly carrying ammunition magazines.
 There were no reports of shots having been fired.

 Several streets surrounding the base were shut down during the investigation.